abidhmuhsin/attendance-tracker/README.md

 - Angular latest version (npm - nodejs for build)

-## To run,
+## To run
--Import the Project archive into Eclipse
+- Import the Project archive into Eclipse
--Run as Java Application [ needs maven compilation.. ] -Angular src code available in \src\main\angular.  [already pre-complied using npm into web folder - src\main\webapp will be picked up automatically
+- Run as Java Application [ needs maven compilation.. ]
+- Angular src code available in \src\main\angular.  [already pre-complied using npm into web folder - src\main\webapp will be picked up automatically
--Navigate to localhost:8080
+- Navigate to localhost:8080